AvrahamMakovsky/infra-support-tools/README.md

 These are personal projects, not official tools of any employer.

 Public examples use synthetic data.
 Workplace-specific names, domains, tickets, logs, exports, and screenshots are removed or generalized.

+## Related repository

+- [google-drive-ai-vault](https://github.com/AvrahamMakovsky/google-drive-ai-vault) - a ChatGPT + Google Drive workflow template for keeping project context, decisions, review loops, and reusable prompts organized across long-running work.

+This repository contains the practical tooling examples.
+The AI vault repository contains the broader workflow/context layer for managing projects like this with ChatGPT.